Tailor Man — User Manual

 Recording transactions

 • Stock In — record a purchase/restock.
-Enter quantity and optional cost.
+Enter quantity and optional note.

 • Stock Out — record material used for an order.
 You can link it to a specific bill.